whatwg/cookiestore/explainer.md

 This is a proposal to bring an asynchronous cookie API to scripts running in HTML documents and [service workers](https://github.com/slightlyoff/ServiceWorker).

-[HTTP cookies](https://tools.ietf.org/html/rfc6265) have, since their [origins at Netscape (preserved by archive.org)](https://web.archive.org/web/0/http://wp.netscape.com/newsref/std/cookie_spec.html), provided a [valuable state-management mechanism](http://www.montulli-blog.com/2013/05/the-reasoning-behind-web-cookies.html) for the web.
-Unfortunately the synchronous single-threaded script-level interface to them - also originating in the Netscape browser -  [has been a source of complexity and performance woes](https://lists.w3.org/Archives/Public/public-whatwg-archive/2009Sep/0083.html) exacerbated by the move in many browsers from a single-process, single-threaded model without a general expectation of responsiveness for scripted event handling while processing cookie operations to the modern web which strives for smoothly responsive high performance in a multithreaded, multi-process environment where a cookie operation in one part of a web application cannot block the rest of the application, web origin, or the browser as a whole.
+[HTTP cookies](https://tools.ietf.org/html/rfc6265) have, since their origins at Netscape [(documentation preserved by archive.org)](https://web.archive.org/web/0/http://wp.netscape.com/newsref/std/cookie_spec.html), provided a [valuable state-management mechanism](http://www.montulli-blog.com/2013/05/the-reasoning-behind-web-cookies.html) for the web.

+The synchronous single-threaded script-level `document.cookie` and `<meta http-equiv="set-cookie" ...>` interface to cookies has been a source of [complexity and performance woes](https://lists.w3.org/Archives/Public/public-whatwg-archive/2009Sep/0083.html) further exacerbated by the move in many browsers from:
+  - a single browser process,
+  - a single-threaded event loop model, and
+  - no general expectation of responsiveness for scripted event handling while processing cookie operations

+... to the modern web which strives for smoothly responsive high performance in:
+  - multiple browser processes,
+  - a multithreaded, multiple-event loop model, and
+  - an expectation of responsiveness.

+On the modern a web a cookie operation in one part of a web application cannot block:
+  - the rest of the web application,
+  - the rest of the web origin, or
+  - the browser as a whole.

 Newer parts of the web built in service workers [need access to cookies too](https://github.com/slightlyoff/ServiceWorker/issues/707) but cannot use the synchronous, blocking `document.cookie` and `<meta http-equiv="set-cookie" ...>` interfaces at all as they both have no `document` and also cannot block the event loop as that would interfere with handling of unrelated events.